 Rate of suicide by service status and sex, 1997–1999 to 2019–2021

-Tool tip shows standardised mortality ratio (SMR; see Technical notes and Glossary for further information) and significance when the mouse is hovered over a data point.
+Tool tip shows suicide rate per 100,000 population per year, confidence interval and significant difference for each 3-year period when the mouse is hovered over a data point.

-Serving full time: ADF personnel serving in a regular capacity in the Royal Australian Navy (Navy), Australian Army (Army) or the Royal Australian Air Force (Air Force) on or after 1 January 2001, on continuous full-time service, or participating in a gap year program.
+Permanent: ADF members serving in a full-time capacity in the Royal Australian Navy (Navy), Australian Army (Army) or the Royal Australian Air Force (Air Force) on or after 1 January 1985, and serving in a permanent capacity on 31 December 2021 or on the date they died.

 Reserve: ADF members who were in the reserve forces for the Navy, Army, or the Air Force on or after 1 January 1985, and were in the reserve forces on 31 December 2021 or when they died.
 Many members leaving full-time service transition to the reserves for a minimum of five years.
 The service status ‘reserve’ includes members with a wide range of relationships to the ADF.
 It includes personnel who have transitioned from full time service as well as both those who joined and have served solely in reserve capacity.
 Some reserve members may serve with enduring regular employment (active reserves), while others may not render service in any capacity (standby reserves).

 Ex-serving: ADF members who were in the permanent or reserve services between 1 January 1985 and 31 December 2021, who subsequently transitioned from Defence.

 In addition to the NMD, the Australian Defence Force (ADF) suicide monitoring analysis used the following data sources: